 - Speed and safety of Amazon servers.

-- Max free image storage: 2k photos in total (7 per week)
+- Max free image storage: 2k photos (7 per week).

 - Find new clients to sell your pictures.

 - Great source of inspiration.

 - Functions like a real social media platform with followers, likes, and shares.

 Site #3: Dropbox

 Dropbox can be best described as a virtual “box” where you can “drop” your photos.
 Your files are kept safe on the platform, and you can access them anytime via any device.